 The school's attendance policy can be found on the policy page under the key information menu

 You must inform the school if your child will be absent from school.
-The school has a legal obligation to contact you/ your other contacts/ visit your home address/ contact other relevant agencies and authorities if it does not know the reason that a child is absent.
-This is to comply with safeguarding laws.
-Please call the school and leave a message or email - even if it is in the middle of the night so that we do not need to chase and unduly disturb you if your child does not attend.
+The school has a legal obligation to contact you/ your other contacts/ visit your home address/ contact relevant agencies and authorities if the reason for your child's absence is unknown.
+This is to comply with statutory guidance and safeguarding laws.

 You must only book holidays when school is closed, otherwise the access and attendance department of the local authority may fine you or refer the matter to other agencies.
 If you have exceptional reasons for needing to take your child out of school (such as a medical appointment or family emergency) you should contact the head teacher who will review the matter on a case by case basis.